Adaptix is revolutionising radiology with its innovative 3D X-Ray technology that can deliver mobile point-of-care 3D imaging.

-Digital tomosynthesis (DT), where a conventional X-ray tube is moved through a range of angles to derive 3D data, has been shown to give better diagnostic information than 2D X-ray.
+Adaptix’s 3D X-Ray technology, based on Digital tomosynthesis (DT), where a conventional X-Ray tube moves through a range of angles to derive 3D data, has been shown to provide better diagnostic information than 2D X-Ray.
+However, the limited depth resolution of DT may lead to difficulties in localizing some structures and to artifacts.
+The Adaptix system ‘sweeps’ in two dimensions, enhancing ‘z’ resolution relative to conventional DT.

 Research and Development

 Adaptix is focused on transforming radiology.
 We recognize that outside of healthcare, there are additional opportunities for our X-ray technology.
-Our research efforts seek to develop a range of capabilities, building on our core technologies, including electron beam production and control through field emission, X-ray conversion and collimation, vacuum enclosures, and support systems such as embedded electronics and high-voltage generation.
+Our research efforts seek to develop a range of capabilities, building on our core technologies, including electron beam production and control through field emission, X-Ray conversion and collimation, vacuum enclosures, and support systems such as embedded electronics and high-voltage generation.

-Our research team includes scientists, engineers and technicians with a combined expertise in the aforementioned disciplines.
+Our research team includes scientists, engineers, and technicians with a combined expertise in the aforementioned disciplines.

-Our facilities include an on-site prototyping shop, clean rooms, precision assembly labs and X-ray testing labs.
+Our facilities include an on-site prototyping shop, clean rooms, precision assembly labs and X-Ray testing labs.
 Our development team focuses on translating our own research into prototypes and products whilst our team of engineers and technicians use their extensive knowledge of materials and systems to design and build our products.
 We follow iterative development models, quickly incorporating test data into new revisions.

 Intellectual Property